Ierofantis/User-Profile/README.md

 unzip it on your PC and then open your command line on the specific location that you 've unzipped the folder.

-Then run npm install(Make sure that you have installed on your PC npm and node) to install the modules from package.json
+Then run npm install(make sure that you have installed on your PC the latest versions of npm and node) to install the modules from package.json

-When the installation is over then type on your command line node server or simply nodemon
+When the installation is over then type on your command line: node server or simply nodemon

 # Review the app globally